Our Sightseeing in Sydney

 Queen Victoria Building, also known as QVB.
 The QVB was completed in 1898 and replaced the Sydney markets.

-Westfield Sydney, a shopping mall chain that we visited often while in Melbourne.
+Westfield Sydney is a shopping mall chain that we visited often while in Melbourne.
 It also offers a huge food court.

 Town Hall Square